 Rolling Stock - A qualified truck, a trailer designed to be drawn behind a "qualified truck" and parts or other tangible personal property affixed to or to be affixed to and directly used in the operation of either a qualified truck or a trailer.
-Amendments in 2012 specify that rolling stock includes other tangible personal property affixed to or to be affixed to either a qualified truck or a trailer after the original purchase.
+Amendments in 2012 specify that rolling stock includes other tangible personal property affixed to or to be affixed to or to be affixed to or a trailer a qualified truck or a trailer.